gavinmgrant/anti_inflammation/README.md

 # Anti-Inflammatory Foods

 This is a full-stack web app that utilizes Django on the back-end and JavaScript on the front-end.
-The purpose of this project is to allow users to browser foods with anti-inflammatory properties and add them to their own shopping list.
+The purpose of this project is to allow users to browse foods with anti-inflammatory properties and add them to their own shopping lists.
 Foods on their list can be crossed off to note they have been obtained or removed from the list completely.

 ## Responsive Design